vippsas/vipps-ecom-api/vipps-ecom-postman.md

 See [Userinfo](vipps-ecom-api.md#userinfo) for more information from the eCommerce API guide..

-#### 4. Generating a link to the Vipps landing page
+#### 4. Generating a QR code to the Vipps landing page

-When you run any of the `Initiate Payment` examples, they will set the `vippsLandingPageUrl` variable in the environment.
+When you run any of the `Initiate Payment` examples, the `vippsLandingPageUrl` variable gets set in the environment.
-With this url, you can generate a short url or a QR code to take the user to the Vipps landing page for a one-time payment.
+With this url, you can generate a QR code to take you to the Vipps landing page for a one-time payment.

-1. Send request `Get Access Token`, if you haven't already.

-1. Send request `Initiate Payment - Express Checkout`.
+1. Send request `Initiate Payment`.

-1. Send request `Generate QR Code Short URL`.
-Using [`POST:/qr/v1`](https://vippsas.github.io/vipps-qr-api/#/One%20time%20payment%20QR/generateOtpQr), this returns a url that can be used to open the Vipps landing page.

 1. Send request `Generate QR Code PNG`.
-Using [`POST:/qr/v1`](https://vippsas.github.io/vipps-qr-api/#/One%20time%20payment%20QR/generateOtpQr), this returns a url that can be used to show a QR code.
-Scanning the QR code will take you to the Vipps landing page.
+This uses [`POST:/qr/v1`](https://vippsas.github.io/vipps-qr-api/#/One%20time%20payment%20QR/generateOtpQr) to a url that can be used to show a QR code.
+Ctrl+click the link to see the image.
+Scanning the QR will open a browser on your phone here in the test environment, but in production, it should open the Vipps app on the user's phone..

 This is done in cooperation with the Vipps QR API.
-See [One-time payment QR](https://github.com/vippsas/vipps-qr-api#one-time-payment-qr) in the Vipps QR API guide for more details about this and other QR services.
+See [One-time payment QR](https://github.com/vippsas/vipps-qr-api#one-time-payment-qr) for more details.

 ## Questions?